linkedin/rest.li/protocol.md

     }

-The `X-RestLi-Method: ACTION` may optionally be included, but is not required because rest.li is able to determine the request is an action based on the “action” query param key.
+The `X-RestLi-Method: action` may optionally be included, but is not required because rest.li is able to determine the request is an action based on the “action” query param key.